-Finally, please allow me to share with all of you three major requirements to success for all Citrus students: (1) attend school on a daily basis (this includes the concept of arriving at school on time every day, prepared to actively participate in the daily lessons for each class); (2) pass all assigned classes the first time students take them at Citrus; and (3) follow all classroom and school rules at all times.
-Failure to meet any one or all three of these requirements will ultimately lead to a student falling further behind and thus may result in the student missing their true graduation date.
+Finally, while it is true that some students may qualify to become early graduates, or return to their home campus on track to graduate, there three major requirements designed to aid all of our students in their quest to achieve academic success while they are enrolled at Citrus.
+First, all students need to attend school on a daily basis (this includes the practice of arriving to school on time every day prepared to actively participate in each class).
+Second, every student needs to pass all assigned classes the first time they take the class.
+Third, all students need to follow all classroom and school rules at all times.
+Failure to meet any one of these requirements can ultimately lead to a student falling further behind and thus may result in the student missing their true graduation date.
 In short, at Citrus, we feel privileged to be able to offer every student the opportunity at success, however it is up to each student to seize the second chance at completing high school they have been afforded on a daily basis.

 I truly look forward to the arrival of all of our students (new and returning) on Friday, August 4 at 7:30 am, so the next step in their academic journey can commence.